LUKICSLA/kaiweb/README.md

 **If you want to propose any changes to source code, please use `development` branch and create a pull request for `stable` branch!**

+# Installation
+1. Download files from this repository as a *.zip file.
+2. Extract the *.zip archive to your HDD.
+3. Upload source files from extracted *.zip archive to your webserver as-is.
+4. Website with our source files should be now live.

+In case of any troubles during installation proccess feel free to contact us.

 # Copyright
 Copyright © 2021-2022 Lukáš Maár, Timea Danišová, Andrea Hornáčková